kaelig/google-spreadsheets-theo/README.md

 The end result is available in the [`./example`](https://github.com/kaelig/google-spreadsheets-theo/tree/master/example) directory.

+A ready-to-use demo project (more detailed and published to npm), is available at <https://github.com/kaelig/google-spreadsheets-theo-demo>.

 ### 1. Create a Google Spreadsheet to store the design tokens

 Paste this table in a new Google spreadsheet, and populate it with the project or company’s design tokens: